coreinfrastructure/best-practices-badge/doc/other.md

     https://lists.coreinfrastructure.org/pipermail/cii-badges/2016-December/000350.html
     Note that Ruby doesn't support branch testing.

-We are considering moving the criteria continuous integration and reproducible builds into the initial best practices criteria.

-In the future we might add some criteria that a project has to meet some subset of (e.g., it must meet at least 3 of 5 criteria).

-## To be reviewed

 -   Releases must be downloadable through a channel that both encrypts and authenticates (e.g., tls). that way, third parties will not be able to determine exactly what